cqframework/cqf-exercises/README.md

 ### Local Setup

 These exercises can be worked locally with the [VS Code Plugin](https://github.com/cqframework/vscode-cql).
-If you do not have Atom and CQL Atom Plugin installed, follow the [Quick Start](https://github.com/cqframework/vscode-cql#quick-start) instructions.
+If you do not have VSCode and the CQFramework CQL Plugin installed, follow the [Quick Start](https://github.com/cqframework/vscode-cql#quick-start) instructions.

 Once you have VSCode installed, the exercises can be downloaded locally (i.e. _cloning_ this repository to your local drive).
 To do this from within VSCode, follow the instructions for [Cloning a repository](https://code.visualstudio.com/docs/sourcecontrol/github#_cloning-a-repository).
 When you get to the dialog asking for the repository to clone, provide this link: